 Ergonomics and Telework

 If an employee finds themselves struggling to create a well-equipped, ergonomic remote workstation, Risk Management can help.
 This document is designed to give useful information on how to properly design an ergonomic remote workstation.
-If you would like a FREE virtual ergonomic assessment, please complete this Virtual Ergonomic Assessment form.
+If you would like a free virtual ergonomic assessment for your remote workstation, please complete the Virtual Ergonomic Assessment form.

 If you would like any additional information on ergonomics, please contact EH&S at firstname.lastname@example.org.

-Please note, while EH&S does not furnish ergonomic equipment, an ergonomic assessment will allow EH&S to identify what beneficial changes can be made to an existing setup while providing professional recommendations about ergonomic equipment that may be presented to your supervisor or department head for consideration.
+Please note that while EH&S does not furnish ergonomic equipment, an ergonomic assessment will allow EH&S to identify what beneficial changes can be made to an existing setup while providing professional recommendations about ergonomic equipment that may be presented to your supervisor or department head for consideration.